-7 Of The Hottest Superheroes I’d Want To Save My Day
+7 Of The Hottest Superheroes I’d Definitely Want To Save Me If I Were In Danger

 Ever since Marvel and DC took complete control of the box office, I've become superhero obsessed.